Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Active Forgetting Framework

 where $\mathcal{R}$ and $\mathcal{M}$ denote the original target data (old memories) and the manipulated target data (new memories) respectively.
+Since both $n_k$ and $\lambda$ are scales, we can omit $n_k$ without loss of generality.
 Consequently, the model $\theta^*_{\mathcal{D}_k}$ continues training on our proposed new loss to alleviate the phenomenon of catastrophic forgetting.
-In this way, the knowledge preserver can unlearn the target data without breaking the original training procedure.
+In this way, the knowledge preserver can unlearn the target data without breaking the original training procedure. \lyy{As shown in Theorem~\ref{the:bound}, the update process of EWC unlearning is bounded by the scale of the gradient, meaning it is computationally equivalent to the learning process in terms of speed.
+Additionally, our proposed framework only requires continuous fine-tuning on the target data (typically a small portion of the entire dataset), making it theoretically much more efficient than retraining from scratch in the federated setting.}